 It is important that staff feel confident and able to access support in mental health and wellbeing should they need it.
 Please see Appendix 1.
 First points of access are line-managers and the School Nurses who can assist with or access support, but any trusted colleague can be an alternative reporting route for help.

+Pastoral Lead James Harvey jharvey@daneshill.surrey.sch.uk

-DSL and Pastoral Lead Ibe Akok iakoh@daneshill.surrey.sch.uk Medical Centre Anna Corbett- Nursing Manager (MHFA trained) Office: 01372 849235 acorbett@daneshill.surrey.sch.uk Mobile: 07436 106 982
+Medical Centre Anna Corbett- Nursing Manager (MHFA trained) Office: 01372 849235 acorbett@daneshill.surrey.sch.uk Mobile: 07436 106 982

 9. ADDITIONAL CONTACT INFORMATION